Vitamin B12 - Vitamin Facts

 - for adult and adolescent pregnant females, 2.6 mcg

 - for adult and adolescent lactating females, 2.8mcg

 People over 50 years of age should consume vitamin B12-fortified foods, or take a vitamin B12 supplement.
-Doses of 25-100 mcg per day have been used to maintain vitamin B12 levels in older people.
+Doses of 25-100 mcg per day have been used to maintain the B12 vitamin levels in older people.

 Dr. Weil recommends taking 50 mcg as part of a B-complex supplement that also contains a full spectrum of B vitamins, including biotin, thiamin, riboflavin, and niacin.

 The NIH recommendations: